iotaledger/iota.py/.github/CONTRIBUTING.md

     **Note:** Minor changes such as fixing a typo can but do not need an open issue.

-- All code should be well tested
+- All code should include comprehensive unit tests.

 ### Submitting a pull request